ianstormtaylor/slate/docs/guides/data-model.md

 * **Blocks and inlines must always contain at least one text node.** This is to ensure that the user's cursor can always "enter" the nodes and to make sure that ranges can be created referencing them.

 Slate enforces all of these restrictions for you automatically.
-Any time you [perform changes](./changes.md) to the document, Slate will check if the document is invalid, and if so, it will return it to a "normalized" value.
+Any time you [run commands](./commands-and-queries.md) that manipulate the document, Slate will check if the document is invalid, and if so, it will return it to a "normalized" value.

 > 🙃 Fun fact: "normalizing" is actually based on the DOM's [`Node.normalize()`](https://developer.mozilla.org/en-US/docs/Web/API/Node/normalize)!